Finding ski jobs on the Spot

 Say you start your ski job with a local company and it turns out that by ‘bar staff’ they meant ‘pole dancer’ and this isn’t your thing then what do you do?
 Fortunately the seasonal industry as a whole reports around 20% staff turnover in the first 6 weeks of the season.
 This means lots of jobs for replacement staff early on.
 If you fit the profile they want and are already in resort then you have a great chance of securing employment with a tour operator

 If you can’t find a job but want to go anyway

 We would say you should have an honest look at why you couldn’t get a job and ask yourself if you are likely to be any more successful if you just go anyway.
-We wouldn’t advocate this but if you insist on going and can’t afford a seasonal let or ski instructor course, you can claim jobseekers allowance for about 3 months.
-This only applies if you are in an EU country and have claimed 4 weeks worth in the UK (check with the Benefits Office for full details).
+We wouldn’t advocate this but if you insist on going and can’t afford a seasonal let or ski instructor course, you will need to have enough money to support yourself.
+UK nationals can no longer claim jobseekers allowance in the EU (you used to be able to for about 3 months).

 Better sorted in advance

-Getting a job with a tour operator solves the digs, wages and usually the food, lift pass and equipment problems before you step out of the country – what else is there to worry about!?
+Getting a ski job in advance with a tour operator solves the work permission, digs, wages and usually the food, lift pass and equipment problems before you step out of the country – what else is there to worry about!?

 Apply for a job in advance here